lanofdoom/auth-by-steam-group/README.md

 Note, servers with ``sv_lan 1`` are not compatible with Steam Group authentication and will allow all users to join regardless of how the plugin or its cvars are configured.

 # Console Variables
-``sm_auth_by_steam_group_group_id`` Sets the ID of the group from which players are allowed to join.
+``sm_auth_by_steam_group_group_id`` A comma-separate list of the IDs of the Steam groups allowed on the server.
 If empty, all players are allowed to join.
 Default value is empty.

 ``sm_auth_by_steam_group_steam_key`` Sets the [Steam API key](https://steamcommunity.com/dev/apikey) for used for the group membership lookups.
 If empty, all players are allowed to join.
 Default value is empty.